Barney McGarry

 Bernard Duane McGarry (December 24, 1917 - March 25, 2001) was an American professional football guard.
 He played college football for the University of Utah and professional football for the Cleveland Rams.

-Early years
+Early life

 McGarry was born in Park City, Utah, in 1917.
 He attended the Park City Schools and was student body president and an all-state football player at Park City High School.

 University of Utah

 McGarry enrolled at the University of Utah and played college football as a guard, tackle, and placekicker for Utah Utes.
 He was the captain of the 1938 Utah Utes football team that won the Mountain States Conference championship and defeated New Mexico in the 1939 Sun Bowl.

 Professional football

 McGarry was drafted by the Cleveland Rams in the sixth round (43rd overall pick) of the 1939 NFL draft.
 In his first season with the Rams, McGarry played at running guard and regular guard.
 He described his first year in the NFL as follows:It was swell.
 I've never seen anything like it, and I sure hope to play again next season.
 The games are a lot faster than college because the players know what the game is all about.
 The contests are tougher, but, aside from that, there is not much difference between pro and college games.

 McGarry appeared in 37 NFL games, 28 as a starter, for the Rams from 1939 to 1942.